 Sorting out the symptoms

 The comorbidity and coincidence pieces were belated add-ons to the list because sometimes it not all about the cancer – even cancer patients get regular diseases and ailments.
 The difficulty is working out if there is a connection or not.
-Take my current issue of back/hip/leg pain for example.
-I’ve had periods of back and hip pain since diagnosis, it mostly goes away after a couple of days but in the last year or so, I’ve had episodes lasting a couple of weeks.
+Take my 2017 issue of back/hip/leg pain for example.
 I analysed all the timings in my diary (…top tip, keep a diary), there were no common connections to any particular occurrence or activity for all occurrences of the pain.
 I got some pain killers and decided to tough it out.
 After 14 days, I got fed up and saw my GP (PCP).
 I also ran it past my NET Specialist Nurse for assurance.
-After 22 days, I’m still doing pain killers, waiting on a physiotherapy appointment; and doing back exercises at home (…..under the watchful eye of my ‘commander in chief’).
+After 22 days, I was still doing pain killers, waiting on a physiotherapy appointment; and doing back exercises at home.
+Why is my back pain suddenly a lot worse?
 My Calcium and Vitamin D are checked regularly and everything is in range.
 I’ve been receiving somatostatin analogues for over 6 years, so that might be a factor.
-I also reminded myself I’m no longer 21 (so did my NET Nurse!)
+I also reminded myself I’m no longer 21 (so did my NET Nurse!).
+Three months later, after seeing a physiotherapist, things improved.
+However, I would be lying if it didn’t cross my mind that the problem could be bone metastasis.
+I studied the symptoms of bone metastasis and concluded that I have none of those other than the pain.
+I analysed my recent scan which said there were “no bony lesions”.
+I also registered the fact that my biochemistry results are rather good and have been for 6 years.

-Fear can be a side effect of cancer
+Fear can actually be a side effect of cancer

 - Accept your diagnosis – you have cancer, it has the potential to change your life, you most likely need to make adjustments.
-This is particularly important for those with incurable cancers needing treatment for the foreseeable.
+But this is not to say you also accept that improvements cannot be made and things will not get better …. because they can.
+This is particularly important for those with incurable cancers needing treatment for the foreseeable future.
 I accepted my situation very early on and I think that has been helpful in the long-term.
+Prognostic detail is a worrying thought and a difficult one.
+However, no-one really knows for sure.
+After 8 years with an incurable metastatic cancer, I’m still here and continue to be heartened by comments such as these here (click here).

 - Identify your triggers – what is it that is triggering your thoughts?
 For me it’s more physical things like the lump, constipation and back pain.
-Other triggers for some might simply be an anniversary of a diagnosis or a treatment etc (or both).
+Other triggers for some might simply be an anniversary of a diagnosis or a treatment etc (or both), or an upcoming treatment.
 Think about how you can get past these obstacles.
 For example, on ‘cancerversaries’, plan to be doing something that’ll take your mind of it.
-For physical things, it’s all about what I said above, education, risk management and communication with your medical team.
+For physical things including upcoming treatment, it’s all about what I said above, education, risk management and communication with your medical team ….. put yourself in control.
+I also have great sympathy for younger patients and those with young dependent children.
+I can’t put myself in their shoes and all I can suggest is that these tips are still relevant in some way.

 - Talk about it.
 Family, friends, other patients, your medical team.
-I don’t’ have any issues talking about it – writing posts in my blog is really therapeutic for me (even this one!) and I hope others appreciate it too.
-Patient forums can be frighteningly good (but be careful, certain ones can also be good at frightening).
-Talking to medical people is really helpful in my opinion.
-However, try not be become a ‘cybercondriac’ …… although talking to me is still allowed!
+I don’t’ have any issues talking about it – writing posts in my blog is also really therapeutic for me (even this one!) and I hope others appreciate it too.
+Patient forums can be frighteningly good (but …. be careful, many can also be good at frightening and stressful).
+However, try not to become a ‘cybercondriac’ …… although talking to me is still allowed!

 - Focus on Wellness.
 This is a huge area and it’s pretty much up to you to resolve.
 Yes, some willpower is involved and it includes both physical and mental wellness.
 For me I try to do exercise when I can (mostly walking) and I try to make sure I get 8 hours sleep (this is a fairly recent tactic which is really helping with fatigue).
 With diet, I try to avoid anything that greatly exacerbates the side effects of my treatment.
 Travelling, family and visiting places with fantastic views is most definitely a tonic for me (and that normally means exercise to get there).
 Anything that makes you relaxed!